MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

     </html>
     ```

-1. Save and close the file.
-You can click the ellipse (...) in the right corner of the cloud editor.
-Or, you can use the accelerator key (Ctrl+S on Windows and Linux; Cmd+S on macOS).
+1. Save the file and close the editor.
+You can select the ellipsis "..." in the right corner of the editor, or use the accelerator key (Ctrl+S on Windows and Linux, Cmd+S on macOS).

-1. Change directories to the *Assets* directory, and then open *site.css* in the editor:
+1. Change to the *Assets* directory, and then open *site.css* in the editor:

     ```bash
     cd Assets